Oil, Gas and Chemical Accidents

 After the devastating ITC chemical fire, more details came to light and Occupational Safety and Health Administration citations shed light on what happened at Deer Park in March.

-Whatever the cause of the Deer Park and TPC fires, oil, gas and chemical accidents in Texas often happen fast.
+Whatever the cause of the La Porte chemical leak or the Deer Park and TPC fires, oil, gas and chemical accidents in Texas often happen fast.
 In an instant, an oil drilling rig can explode.
 Or a natural gas well or chemical storage tank can catch fire.
 When they do, the injuries sustained by workers and others nearby can be serious and permanent.
 In many cases, oil rig accidents prove fatal.

 Knowing what to do after such a serious workplace accident or personal injury accident can be overwhelming.
 Your employer might be telling you to do one thing.
 Co-workers or family members might say something different.
 Knowing who to trust can be confusing.